IBM-Blockchain-Archive/ibm-blockchain-js/README.md

-*Are you looking for the Marbles app demo?
-That’s not here, head to the [marbles example](https://github.com/IBM-Blockchain/marbles)*

 # ibm-blockchain-js
 This is a Node.js library for REST based interaction with [Hyperledger](https://github.com/hyperledger/fabric) [chaincode](https://github.com/hyperledger/fabric/blob/master/docs/FAQ/chaincode_FAQ.md/).
 All `ibm-blockchain-js` documentation is on this page.